 Telephone: +212 522 985 167.

 Sam really does play it again in the piano bar at Rick's Café.
 While the classic Humphrey Bogart and Ingrid Bergman film, Casablanca, was actually shot in Hollywood, most fans won't mind that this Rick's Café is actually an affectionate recreation.
 Most come and sip (some of the city's most expensive) drinks in the bar which true to the film has exquisite furniture and décor, superb service and even a piano.
 Rick's Cafe is a fine way to spend an evening.Address: Place du Jardin Public, 248 Boulevard Sour Jdid, Casablanca,

 Telephone: +212 522 274 207.

-Theatre in Casablanca
+Dance in Casablanca